memetalk/memetalk/README.md

 * Google's [re2 (v.
 2017-08-01)](https://github.com/google/re2)
 * [Boehm GC (gc-7.6.0)](http://www.hboehm.info/gc/)

-Memetalk also has unfortunate dependencies at the moment, such as:

- * Qt 4
- * QScintila2

-These should be installed to be able to build the VM.

 ### Python

 While MemeScript compiler is written in itself, we are currently bootstrapping